-What are suspicious activity reports (SARs)?
+What is a suspicious activity report?

 When do financial institutions need to file a suspicious activity report?